Pixpipe/pixpipejs/cookbook/readme.md

 # Overview
 The point of Pixpipe is to be easy to use and easy to contribute to.
 This goal leads to take some decision:
-1. using a source bundler ([Rollup](http://rollupjs.org/))
+- using a source bundler ([Rollup](http://rollupjs.org/))
-2. properly define a folder hierarchy within `src`:
+- properly define a folder hierarchy within `src`:
   - `core` for the most low level *interfaces* and *classes*
   - `decoder` for specific file decoding and encoding
   - `filter` for all the filters (this could, maybe, be better arranged)
   - `io` for dowloading/reading/writing files from the filesystem or AJAX
   - `pixpipe.js` the main entry point where are listed all the modules
-3. A modular approach and a clear separation of objects.
+- A modular approach and a clear separation of objects.
-4. A single output file after build, located in `dist` so that's it's easy to import
+- Once built, Pixpipe is only a single file, located in `dist`, so that's it's easy to import

+# Projects used in Pixpipe
+Sometimes, it's just not worth reiventing the wheel.
+Here are the libraries Pixpipe uses and includes at build time:
+- [Pako](https://github.com/nodeca/pako), for high speed file compression/decompression in JS.
+- [FileSaver.js](https://github.com/eligrey/FileSaver.js), to easly trigger file downloading to the user
+- [expr-eval](https://github.com/silentmatt/expr-eval), to evaluate math expression and create quick filter prototype

 # Core architecture
 Pixpipe is strongly *object oriented* and relies a lot on inheritance.
 As said in the `readme`, it was inpired by *ITK* for its genericity because it make the pipeline scalable and modular.